ferreira-tb/vn/README.md

-# kaguya
+# vn

-A Rust interface for the VNDB HTTPS API.
+Rust wrapper for the VNDB API.